Charterparty damages: Owners’ claim for wasted expenses fails

 With a falling charter market, the focus in awarding damages has been to compensate the innocent party so as to place them financially in the same position as if the contract been performed: Robinson v Harman (1848) 1 Exch.850.
-As seen in The "Elbrus" EWCH 3394, and subject to issues of remoteness of loss and assumption or responsibilities (The "Achilleas" UKHL 48, see link) that will generally involve assessing lost hire/freight income against substitute earnings over the unfulfilled contract period.
+As seen in The "Elbrus" EWCH 3394, and subject to issues of remoteness of loss and assumption or responsibilities (The "Achilleas" UKHL 48) that will generally involve assessing lost hire/freight income against substitute earnings over the unfulfilled contract period.

 But what if the innocent party is able to mitigate so as to place them financially in a better position than had the contract been performed?
 In this Commercial Court decision, on appeal from London Arbitration, after early termination by charterers of a five year time charter, owners were able to trade the vessel at a much improved market rate.
 There was accordingly no claim for damages based on lost income.
 However, before delivery owners had been required to make certain modifications to the vessel.
 They therefore sought to claim in damages from charterers for recovery of wasted expenditure.